ajeydudhe/workflow-lite/README.md

 # Workflow-lite - Simple workflow engine using Spring framework and Spring Expression Language

-**NOTE:** Work in progress
+**NOTE:** Work in progress.
+Need to update the readme as per the new implementation which uses UML activity diagram to define workflow !!!

 **Workflow-lite** is a simple workflow engine using the Spring framework.
 As of now, it can be used to define a simple sequential workflow.
-* A workflow consists of Activities to be executed in the given order.
+* A workflow consists of Actions to be executed in the given order.
-* An activity is a class performing a unit of work.
+* An action is a class performing a unit of work.
-* An activity can be defined as normal Spring bean with required dependencies injected.
+* An action can be defined as normal Spring bean with required dependencies injected.
-* Apart from this the output of one activity can be injected into the other activity.
+* Apart from this the output of one action can be injected into the other action.
-* Using the [Spring Expression Language](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) one can inject original source, output of previous activity, properties from execution context etc. into the activity to be instantiated.
+* Using the [Spring Expression Language](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) one can inject original source, output of previous action, properties from execution context etc. into the action to be instantiated.

 ## Adding the library reference
 Currently, the library needs to be built manually.